FabienD/docker-stack/README.md

 # The docker Stack

-This project is composed of a collection of usefull docker-compose files for web developpers.
-We also provide a standalone Cli tool to manage a list of docker compose files registered in a config.
+This project is composed of a 2 things :

+- A Docker Compose compatible CLI, but with more features; try it!
+- A collection of Docker Compose files that aims to provide a functional common web stack for developers.
+It's easy to intergrate your own projects around the stack.

 [**Cli tool**](doc/dctl.md) and [**compose files collection**](doc/collection.md) are independants, you can use cli without the compose files and vice versa.